abidurr/alarm-vue/README.md

 This template should help get you started developing with Vue 3 in Vite.

+To run the local server use `yarn dev`.

 ## Recommended IDE Setup

 [VS Code](https://code.visualstudio.com/) + [Vue (Official)](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).